 Depending on location, level of play, and conference, travel can be very different.
 The following questions may apply to your situation:

-You want to trust these individuals with your daughter, so asking questions to all of the coaches, and even asking the same questions to different coaches, could help you understand and better evaluate the coaching staff.
+You want to trust these individuals with your child, so asking questions to all of the coaches, and even asking the same questions to different coaches, could help you understand and better evaluate the coaching staff.

 There are many, many more questions that you will discover as you travel through the recruiting journey with your daughter in an effort to help her narrow down her list.
 If you need more help formulating questions, reach out to us at hello@findmyteam.com.
+You can also set up a free consultation with a Find My Team professional coach to learn more about the college recruiting process and to ask questions about what you need to do next.
+Schedule here.